Mortgage

 Fannie Mae HomeStyle renovation loan

-The Fannie Mae HomeStyle® Renovation loan allows you to borrow up to 97% of the cost of buying and fixing up your home, which means you may only need a 3% down payment.
+How much you can borrow: The HomeStyle loan allows you to borrow up to 97% of the cost of buying and fixing up your home, which means you may need only a 3% down payment.
 Your loan amount is based on the cost of the renovation plus your purchase price or the expected value of your home after it’s renovated.

 callout-icon

-You will likely need a contractor for your reno project
+You'll likely need a contractor for your reno project

 Freddie Mac CHOICERenovation loan

-The loan amount is based on the home price plus the cost of renovations, or the appraised value of the home after renovations — whichever is lower.
-Renovations must be completed within a year of closing on the loan.
-Freddie Mac requires a 620 minimum credit score.
+How much you can borrow: The CHOICERenovation loan amount is based on either the home price plus the cost of renovations, or the appraised value of the home after renovations — whichever is lower.

 Freddie Mac CHOICEReno eXPress loan

-The renovation costs are capped at 10% or 15% of the value of your home, depending on where you live.
-Down payments may be as low as 3%, and you’ll need at least a 620 credit score to qualify.
-One caveat: You must finish the work within 180 days, versus the 12 months on the CHOICERenovation loan.
+Requirements: Down payments may be as low as 3%, and you’ll need at least a 660 credit score to qualify.
+One caveat: You must finish the work within 180 days, versus the 450 days (15 months) on the CHOICERenovation loan.

 FHA 203(k) loan

-The FHA 203(k) loan program insures mortgages made by private lenders approved by the Federal Housing Administration (FHA) to cover the cost of buying the property and fixing it up.
+How you can use an FHA 203(k) loan: The FHA 203(k) loan program insures mortgages made by private lenders approved by the Federal Housing Administration (FHA) to cover the cost of buying the property and fixing it up.
 You can also refinance with a 203(k) loan to renovate your current home.

-Make sure you check the FHA loan limits in your area — you won’t be able to borrow as much as you can with the Fannie Mae and Freddie Mac renovation loans detailed above.
-The credit score minimum is much lower for the FHA 203(k) program: You’ll need a 580 score with a 3.5% down payment and a minimum 500 if you can make a 10% down payment.
+How much you can borrow: Make sure you check the FHA loan limits in your area — you won’t be able to borrow as much as you can with the Fannie Mae and Freddie Mac renovation loans detailed above.

 callout-icon